besheraj/milestone4/testing.md

 * Click on Sign up will direct to Sign up page.
 ### Logged in as user:
 * Click on Stepuni logo to go to Quiz List
-* Click on My Account button will show 7 options (Quizzes List,Billing Information, Order History, My Quizzes, Change My Password, Change Your Email, Logout).
+* Click on My Account button will show 5 options (Quizzes to order,My Profile, Order History, My Quizzes,Logout).
-* Click on Quizzes List will direct to Quizzes List page.
+* Click on Quizzes to order will direct to Quizzes List page.
-* Click on Billing Information will direct to Billing Information page.
+* Click on Profile will direct to Profile page.
 * Click on Order History will direct to Order History page.
 * Click on My Quizzes will direct to My Quizzes page.
-* Click on Change My Password will direct to Change My Password page.
-* Click on Change Your Email will direct to Change Your Email page.

 * Click on Logout will direct to Logout page.
 ### Logged in as Admin:
 * Click on Stepuni logo to go to Quiz List
-* Click on My Account button will show 8 options (Add Quiz!, Quizzes List,Billing Information, Order History, My Quizzes, Change My Password, Change Your Email, Logout).
+* Click on My Account button will show 6 options (Add Quiz!, Quizzes to order , Profile, Order History, My Quizzes, Logout).
 * Click on Add Quiz! will direct to Add Quiz! page.
 * Click on Quizzes List will direct to Quizzes List page.
-* Click on Billing Information will direct to Billing Information page.
+* Click on Profile will direct to Profile page.
 * Click on Order History will direct to Order History page.
 * Click on My Quizzes will direct to My Quizzes page.
-* Click on "Change My Password" will direct to Change My Password page.
-* Click on "Change Your Email" will direct to Change Your Email page.
 * Click on Logout will direct to Logout page.

 ## Main Page: